smitelli/scottsmitelli.com/src/content/articles/you-dont-have-to/index.md

 Having said that, as a proud citizen of the "do what I like" tribe, I do feel qualified to point out exactly what bothers _me_ about the other side's talking points.
 Feel free to take it or leave it.

-You ever notice how the big selling point of AI tools is how much more productive it makes everybody?
+You ever notice how the big selling point of AI is how much more productive it makes everybody?
 "Saves time," "Lets me do 10&times; what I did before," "I can work on five different things simultaneously," and so forth.
 I'm skeptical of the exact numbers---especially that 10&times; figure---but I'm broadly convinced that the use of AI is actually making some people faster at certain tasks.
 Sometimes in a moment of vulnerable transparency you'll hear things like "It makes me more tired than I used to be at the end of the day."
 Sign me up. /s

 You know what I never hear in these discussions?
 "It makes me _happier_."
 "It gives me a sense of _fulfillment_ and _meaning_."
 "It has provided me with _higher income_ or a _shorter workday_."
 "I am finally _respected_."
 You'd think that if somebody attained these, that would get top billing over some olive-drab tripe about productivity and KPIs... right?
 Or am I just supposed to take it as implied that productivity naturally and inevitably leads to all those other good things, and clearly we all know this, so why should it need to be stated explicitly?